Solar panel roof damage explained

 Solar panels protect your roof

-One of the many benefits of solar is that solar panels provide your roof with shading and ventilation.
+One of the many other benefits of solar is that solar panels shade the roofs surface which in turn cools the surface.
 Solar panels absorb direct sunlight and protect your roof from harmful UV radiation while saving you money on your utility bill.
 Like most electronics, solar panels function more efficiently in cooler conditions.
 They allow air flow between the roof and the solar panels, adding a cooling effect that helps efficiency.